Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 You may proceed with publishing this module to the HashiCorp Terraform Registry with the initial pre-release version of v0.1.0.

-Please keep future versions also pre-release (e.g., 0.1.0, 0.1.1, 0.2.0, etc.) until AVM goes to GA of which the AVM team will notify.
+Please keep future versions also pre-release (e.g., 0.1.0, 0.1.1, 0.2.0, etc.) until AVM becomes generally available (GA) of which the AVM team will notify you.

 **Requested Action**: Once the module is published to the HashiCorp Terraform Registry kindly update the proposal with the below comment.